ahuffma2/comics-assembled/README.md

 * The user can access the search menu to search whichever comics they are looking for by title.
 * The search results populate from Marvel's api and will allow users to save those comics to a storage, where they can return to if they would like to curate a list of comics to aquire.
 * The saved page will display all of these comics picked by the user.
 * The user will be able to see live data with where they can aquire these comics.
+* The site's flow is set up in such a way that there are no true dead ends.
+User can always get to another page
+* We were able to succesffully add a character profile list that dynamically populates information based off saved information, and gives a more in depth look at the character and various comics associated with that character.

 ## Code Overview
 --To Be filled--